 Why do we need expansion tanks?

 With any heating or chilled water system there is expansion and contraction as the system water is heated or cooled.
 Because water is incompressible, the pressure in the system will increase or decrease accordingly.
-To prevent damage to the system components, expansion tanks are installed which contains the excess volume as the water heats and expands and allow that water to fill the vacuum creates when the system water cools and contracts.
+To prevent damage to the system components, expansion tanks are installed which contains the excess volume as the water heats and expands and allow that water to fill the vacuum created when the system water cools and contracts.

 Expansion tanks in open vs. closed systems